1000 Guineas Preview, Tips, Runners & Trends (Guineas Festival)

 1000 Guineas Jockey Statistics

 The leading jockey in the 1000 Guineas over the last 20 renewals is Ryan Moore, who has won the race four times, with those four winners coming from Homecoming Queen (2012), Legatissimo (2015), Minding (2016) and Love (2020).
-Other jockeys who have recorded multiple wins in the 1000 Guineas are Frankie Dettori (2 wins) and Wayne Lordan (2 wins).
+The only other jockey to have recorded multiple wins in the 1000 Guineas is Wayne Lordan (3 wins).

 Here are some of the top 1000 Guineas jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):